Ednisson/TechnicalExam/README.md

 3.After running the installation, you need to find which folder you saved the MongoDB in; it is usually saved in C:/Program Files.
 Now go to the path MongoDB/Server/8.0/bin.
 You can copy the whole path in the upper center; it should be like this: "C:\Program Files\MongoDB\Server\8.0\bin."

-4.Type the window search "environment," and it should be a result of "Edit the system environment variables."
+4.Type in the window search  "environment," and it should be a result of "Edit the system environment variables."
 Click that, and click the Environment Variables button.
 As you can see, another modal popup with a title of "Environment Variables" appears.
 Click the Path in the System variables section, and click the button New to add the path "C:\Program Files\MongoDB\Server\8.0\bin," and click the "OK" button for all modals shown.

 5.Open MongoDB Compass.